astorm/pestle/docs/pestle-library.md

     Enter a Compliment (You Are Great)]
 ```

 pestle will ask for the third.
 If the user enters a value, pestle will populate the first argument to `pestle_cli` with that value.
-If the user presses return without entering a value, pestle will populate the first argument to `pestle_cli` with the default value.
+If the user presses return without entering a value, pestle will use with the default value.

 ## Options